Search Warrants

 Despite these standard operating procedures, law enforcement officers with Tampa Police Department will often seize and tow vehicles during “hit and run” investigations claiming that the vehicles were left in plain view (even though the vehicles are parked in the owner’s driveway).

-The officers will then not release the vehicle until the owner cooperates with the criminal investigation by helping the officers find evidence related to criminal charges for leaving the scene of a crash.
+The officers will then not release the vehicle until the owner cooperates with the criminal investigation by helping the officers find evidence related to criminal charges for leaving the crash scene.

 Search Warrants for Violations of Florida’s Narcotics Laws